 💡 Check out our guide on how to succeed in Social Selling!

 One of the most powerful changes has been the rise of social currency.
 Word of mouth marketing and social currency is a way to leverage the way people interact on social media to grow your brand.
+By some estimates, word of mouth marketing drives $6 trillion in consumer spending each year.

 What is Social Currency?